The Ross Sea becomes the world's largest protected marine park

 - Antarctic sea becomes world's largest marine protected area (CNN)

-We very much would like to welcome you on board our vessel Ortelius in January – March 2017 to explore the fascinating – and now protected! – Ross Sea Region.
-This voyage will not be offered again before 2020, so this is your unique chance to explore.
+We very much would like to welcome you on board our vessel Ortelius to explore the fascinating – and now protected! – Ross Sea region.
+This voyage is your unique chance to explore.